 Liggett also received a letter from FDA requesting additional information on certain products subject to provisional applications.
 The letter requested that Liggett certify the date on which each listed product was introduced or delivered for introduction into interstate commerce for commercial distribution in the United States between February 15, 2007 and March 22, 2011.
 On April 12, 2018, Liggett provided the requested certification for all of the products identified in the FDA letter.
-In public presentations, FDA has indicated that as long as certifications with a valid first commercial marketing date are provided to the agency, such products will also be removed from review unless one of the following Conditions occurs.
+On May 21, 2018, FDA sent a letter to Liggett stating that the products identified in the letter would be removed from review unless one of the Conditions occurs.